-For further information about using the firewall GUI, see
+For further information about using the firewall GUI, see:

-- Getting Started with the VPN Routers GUI or - Getting Started with the UTM Firewall GUI
+- Getting Started with the Device GUI on VPN Routers or - Getting Started with the Device GUI on UTM Firewalls

-How to Work with Command Modes
+How to work with command modes

 AlliedWare Plus is modal, which means that the command line forms a hierarchy with different commands available at different levels of the hierarchy.
 Figure 1 below shows the command mode hierarchy and the commands you use to move to lower-level modes.